6531503042/6531503042/README.md

 <hr> <!-- Horizontal line -->

+### (correct icon)
 Again, I'm Nimit Tanboontor, but you can call me Ben or Ben-Gi 😁.
-I'm a 2nd year software engineer student at Mae Fah Luang University who focus on the learning new architecture.<br>
+I'm a 2nd year software engineer student at Mae Fah Luang University who focuses on learning new architectures.

+### (incorrect icon)
-Yes, I'm a Backend developer but not focus only that much.
-I also interested in the world of the cloud and DevOps too.
-(And a little bit of Frontend skills 😂)<br>
+Yes, I'm a Backend developer, but I'm not focused solely on that.
+I'm also interested in the world of cloud computing and DevOps.
+(And I have a bit of Frontend skills too! 😂)

 - 👨🏽‍💻 I’m currently studying as a software engineering student (and currently working on side - project)
 - 💭 I want to be a Cloud developer